canonical/checkbox/checkbox-ng/docs/units/resource.rst

 Resources
 =========

-Resources are a mechanism that allows to constrain certain :term:`job` to execute only on devices with appropriate hardware or software dependencies.
+Resources are a mechanism that allows to constrain certain job to execute only on devices with appropriate hardware or software dependencies.
 This mechanism allows some types of jobs to publish resource objects to an abstract namespace and to a way to evaluate a resource program to determine if